TommasoCanc/Balearic-Biodiversity-Center/Balearic Biodiversity/Readme.md

 ## Pipeline Balearic Biodiversity data.

-1. Download .xlsx data for each group.
+1. Create a ***NEW*** .csv file with the information contained in the original list for each group changing the columns' name as follow: "Taxon", "Family", and "Group".
+Hereafter: **newList**

-2. Change the columns' name as follow: "Taxon", "Family", and "Group".
+2. Check original taxonomy and remove unnecessary words like subgenus or similar.

-3. Check original taxonomy and remove unnecessary words like subgenus or similar.
+   ### Resolve taxonomic name

-   ### Taxa distribution
+   ### Check taxa distribution

-4. Check species distribution.
-We want only the *NATIVE* species of Balearic Islands.
+3. In the final checklist, we want only the *NATIVE* species of Balearic Islands.
 To do that we use the IUCN information.

    - Run the script **01_Distribution_IUCN.R**.

    - Check the countries obtained as results.

-   - Remove the species with improbable distribution.
+   - Remove the species with improbable distribution in the file created in the **newList**.

      ***NOTE:*** Species with NA values are tho with no information in the IUCN web.
+Taxa without spatial information have to be checked manually.

-5. Create a .xlsx file to contain the original list, the data downloaded from Fauna Europaea and those downloaded from GBIF.
+4. Create a .xlsx file to contain the original list, the data downloaded from Fauna Europaea and those downloaded from GBIF.
 (XXX_finalList_YYYY_MM_DD).

-6. Count the number of words to verify the presence of subspecies or higher taxonomic levels. = LEN(TRIM(A2))-LEN(SUBSTITUTE(A2;" ";""))+1
+1. Count the number of words to verify the presence of subspecies or higher taxonomic levels. = LEN(TRIM(A2))-LEN(SUBSTITUTE(A2;" ";""))+1